 The lower half of the mural features a series of portraits, each representing key figures in Battersea’s political history.
 Among them is John Archer, the UK’s first black council leader in 1913, whose political journey began in Battersea.

 The mural also honours Shapurji Saklatvala, Battersea’s communist MP and the first MP of Indian heritage in the UK.
 He made headlines in 1926 when he was jailed for voicing support for striking coal miners during the general strike.
 His son, Kaikhoshro, went on to serve as a Spitfire pilot during the Second World War.

 Another noteworthy figure on the mural is Charlotte Despard, a fearless suffragette who was jailed four times for her campaigning efforts.
 A friend of Karl Marx’s daughter, she also served as the secretary of the Friends of Soviet Russia and made headlines for her travels through the Soviet Union in the 1930s.
 After leaving Battersea, she moved to Dublin, where her house was targeted and destroyed by an anti-communist mob.
 Today, she is remembered through a plaque marking her former home and a local road named in her honour.

 Besides celebrating local personalities and landmarks like the Battersea Power Station, the mural hides intriguing details within its vibrant canvas.
 If you look closely, you’ll spot a miniature depiction of the very pub the mural is painted on, creating a delightful meta twist.

 As colourful today as when it was first painted in 1988, the Battersea Mural serves as a local treasure.
 It’s a visual representation of the area’s dynamic history and its enduring charm.
 Next time you find yourself strolling through the streets behind Battersea Park, make sure to seek out this captivating piece of public art.

-I talk about political campaigners who worked to abolish slavery in my Clapham Common Virtual Tour and the local slave owners who fought against them.
+I talk about political campaigners who worked to abolish slavery in my Clapham Common Tour and the local slave owners who fought against them.